-She was one of 93 people with CHF who recently took part in an initiative that provided medically tailored meals and easy access to other health-related tools for a period of six months.
+Williams was one of 93 people with CHF who took part in an initiative that provided medically tailored meals and easy access to other health-related tools for a period of six months.

-Many of the participants, including Williams, saw their medical condition improve, in some cases drastically.
+Many of the participants, including Williams, saw their medical condition improve and, in some cases, drastically.

 Launched in June 2021, the pilot program offered more than 28,000 fully prepared lower-sodium meals, fresh produce and dry goods; nutrition education; a digital scale; and home visits to select IEHP members in Riverside and San Bernardino counties in California.
 Each of the pilot participants had a minimum of two hospital stays within the previous year.

-“The initiative clearly demonstrated that when individuals with this serious cardiac condition eat healthy foods over a period of time, it results in fewer hospitalizations and reduces the overall cost of care,” said Catherine Macpherson, M.S, R.D.N., Senior Vice President of Healthcare Strategy and Chief Nutrition Officer for Mom’s Meals.
+“The initiative clearly demonstrated that when individuals with this serious cardiac condition eat healthy foods over a period of time, it results in fewer hospitalizations and reduces the overall cost of care,” said Catherine Macpherson, MS, RDN., senior vice president of healthcare strategy and development, and chief nutrition officer for Mom’s Meals.
 “We hope to replicate these outstanding results in other similar populations.”

 During the first half of the program, Mom’s Meals provided three lower-sodium fully prepared meals per day.
 As the second half of the program approached, Mom’s Meals tapered fully prepared meals to two per day, then to one while also offering fresh produce and pantry boxes, delivered to the homes of pilot participants.

 Along with nutrition education by Mom’s Meals’ registered dietitians and healthy recipes, members were supported in learning food preparation aligned with dietary guidelines for heart failure and received digital weight scales, delivered by IEHP’s “Health Navigators.”
-The scales allowed individuals to track weight changes that might be due to fluid build-up in the body, a risk for hospitalization.
-During home visits, Health Navigators also assisted participants in connecting to care management nurses, shared heart failure management plans and conducted health risk assessments.
+The scales allowed participants to track weight changes that might be due to fluid build-up in the body, which presents a risk for hospitalization.
+During home visits, Health Navigators also assisted participants in connecting to care management nurses, shared heart failure management plans, and conducted health risk assessments.

-“One of our goals is to empower our members to be their healthiest selves,” Dr. Uribe said.
+“One of our goals is to empower our members to be their healthiest selves,” Dr. Uribe added.